harabat/django-htmx/tutorial/docs/10_editing_profiles.md

 the two forms, which means that we need to override `UpdateView`'s `post` method.
-We take our whole `POST` request and run it through both `ProfileForm` and `UserForm`: this means that we let the forms take in the whole of the data, pick what they need (ie what corresponds to their fields), and apply it to the relevant objects.
+We take our whole `POST` request and run it through both `ProfileForm` and `UserForm`: this means that we let the forms take in the whole of the data, pick what they need (i.e. what corresponds to their fields), and apply it to the relevant objects.
 If our forms are valid, we can save the information.
 Otherwise, we reject the input (and re-render everything with relevant error information).

 ## Templates